Understand why we must preach the gospel to every person.

 2. Many tracts do not deal with repentance.
 Salvation comes by “repentance toward God, and faith toward our Lord Jesus Christ” (Acts 20:21).
 Whether or not the word “repentance” is used in a gospel tract, the idea should be.
 What is repentance?
 It is a change of mind that results in a change of life; it means to turn around and face in a different direction; it means to surrender to God’s authority.
 It is plainly illustrated in 1 Thessalonians 1:9.

 3. Many gospel tracts do not give enough information or they take too much for granted.
 In this day and time, most people even in the United States are ignorant of the Bible.
 It is necessary that we explain biblical terms; otherwise, when people hear things such as “saved,” “believe,” “Jesus,” “God,” “sin,” they won’t have the correct idea of what we are talking about, and any “profession” they make will be empty.

 Following are some suggested gospel tracts:

 “The Bridge to Eternal Life.”
-This full-color pamphlet is also illustrated. https://www.majestic-media.com/index1.htm
+This full-color pamphlet is also illustrated.
+Warning: These are now offered in versions other than KJV.
+Be sure to select the King James Version tracts. https://www.majestic-media.com/index1.htm

 “I’m a Pretty Good Person” is one of the many tracts published by the Fellowship Tract League.
 It is a good tract to show people that their good works and religion won’t take them to heaven.
 Fellowship Tract League, http://www.fellowshiptractleague.org/